ShrRa/interpython_hpc/_episodes/12-code-examples.md

 }
 ```

-## OpenMP Parallel Loop Explanation
+Since C programming is not a prerequisite for this workshop, let's break down the parallel loop code in detail.

 **Requirements**:
 - Add `#include <omp.h>` to your code
 - Compile with `-fopenmp` flag

-Since C programming is not a prerequisite for this workshop, let's break down the parallel loop code in detail.

-## Code Breakdown
+### Code Breakdown

 The code demonstrates how to run a loop in parallel using multiple CPU cores with OpenMP.

-### 1. Header Inclusion
+#### 1. Header Inclusion
 ```c
 #include <omp.h>
 ```